 We recommend certifying canisters for both cleanliness and for analyte stability.
-To certify a canister clean, pressurize the canister to 14.7 psia or 101.3 kPa with humidified, ultra-high purity air after it has gone through the cleaning cycles.
-The humid air stream must be certified clean before it can be used for canister certification.
+To certify a canister clean, pressurize the canister to 14.7 psig with humidified ultra-high purity air or nitrogen after it has gone through the cleaning cycles.
+The humid air or nitrogen stream must be certified clean before it can be used for canister certification.
 Analyze an aliquot of the canister content by GC/MS or GC/FID/ECD.
-U.S. EPA Method TO-15A specifies a canister must contain less than 0.02 ppbv of any target VOC compound; U.S. EPA Method TO-14A specifies less than 0.2 ppbv; and U.S. EPA Method TO-12 specifies less than 0.02 ppmC, as detected by GC/FID.
+US EPA Method TO-14A/15 specifies a canister must contain less than 0.2 ppbv of any target VOC compound (Figure 11); EPA Method TO-12 specifies less than 0.02 ppmC, as detected by GC/FID.
 If a canister does not meet specification, it must be cleaned again and retested for certification.
-Note that after the initial certification of all canisters, a minimum of one out of eight canisters must be tested for cleanliness after each cleaning.

-To certify a canister for analyte stability, introduce a low-working concentration of a characterized test mix into the canister.
+To certify a canister for analyte stability, introduce a low working concentration of a characterized test mix into the canister.
 Analyze an aliquot of the contents of the canister immediately after introducing the test mixture and at periodic intervals.
 We recommend monitoring for changes for a minimum of 2 weeks or for a timeframe similar to your anticipated holding period.
-Results should be $\pm 30\%$ of the true value.
+Responses should not decrease more than 20% over this period.

 Commercial standards are available for stability testing, but we recommend you make your own test mixture that is comparable to the target compound list that the canister will hold.
 For example, if you are analyzing sulfur compound content in ambient air, prepare a sulfur-specific test mix and evaluate the canister's performance for sulfurs.
-Maintain a log sheet for each canister and record the test results and certification.
+Maintain a log sheet for each canister, and record the test results and certification.
 This will be a permanent record for each canister.
-Some labs certify canisters for certain compounds and then use the canisters only for this specific application.
+Some labs certify canisters for certain compounds and use a canister only for this specific application.